blackfalcon/Sass-Guidlines/SASS-Guidlines.md

 ### @extend

-If you are not using arguments in your mixin, you should consider using a CSS class object and apply using the ‘@extend‘ directive.
+If you are not using arguments in your mixin, you should consider using a CSS class object and apply using the `@extend` directive.
 Here is a best practice example for creating a stylistic class for use as an extend using a Compass mixin.

 	// Style class object
 	.default_grey_border {